XTLSR/utls/README.md

 **Minimum Go Version**: Go 1.21

 If you have any questions, bug reports or contributions, you are welcome to publish those on GitHub.
-If you want to do so in private, ~~you can contact one of developers personally via sergey.frolov@colorado.edu~~.

-You can contact one of developers personally via gaukas.wang@colorado.edu.

 Documentation below may not keep up with all the changes and new features at all times, so you are encouraged to use [godoc](https://godoc.org/github.com/refraction-networking/utls#UConn).